rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-1-in-level-order.md

     node.lvl = (level + 1)
     lvl.append(node.lvl)

-    //- visit the child nodes
-    for (child in node.childNodesFTL) begin
+    //- plan the visit of each child for (child in node.childNodesFTL) begin
       next.enqueue(child)
     end